Samillion/mpv-ytdlautoformat/README.md

 This script supports and works with multi-purpose playlists.
 For example, if you have a playlist that includes Youtube URLs, Vimeo URLs and local files.

-If the URL is Youtube or Twitch, `ytdl-format` is set to: 480p, 30 FPS and no VP9 codec (By default, can be changed).
+If the URL is Youtube or Twitch, `ytdl-format` is set to: 720p and no VP9 codec (Can be changed).

-Otherwise, `ytdl-format` is set to: Best video quality, 30 FPS and no VP9 codec.
+Otherwise, `ytdl-format` is set to: Best video quality and no VP9 codec.

 # Options
-If you would like to add more domains to have `ytdl-format` automatiaclly changed for them, simply add them to the `StreamSource` set.
+If you would like to add more domains to have `ytdl-format` automatiaclly changed for them, simply add them to the `domains` list.

-To adjust quality of matched domains, edit `changedQuality` value.
+To adjust quality of matched domains, edit `setQuality` value.

 Affects matched and non-matched domains:
 - To enable VP9 codec, change `enableVP9` to `true`.